Inner page banner image that shows 4 light blue waves on top of one another

 Don’t Forget to Fold!

 The final step of the laundry process is the most annoying and tedious for many people, but trust us, it’s necessary!
-When you leave your clothes crumpled in your laundry basket after taking them out of the dryer, they’re likely to become wrinkled.
+When you leave your clothes crumpled in your laundry basket after taking them out of the dryer, they will likely become wrinkled.
 Why undo all your hard work washing them by letting them go unfolded?

 You can choose from several different folding methods.
 Have a lot of clothes and not enough space?
 The rolling technique is popular for saving space in closets and suitcases.
 Want to ensure you don’t get any wrinkles in your new top?
 Put it straight onto a hanger when you’re unloading the dryer.
 If you want precision, you can invest in portable folding stations that give your clothes consistent, uniform folds.